 Read more: Things to Know Before Moving to Norway

-For American citizens, the process is more difficult, but it's not impossible.
-In this article I outline five of the most common ways I see Americans move to Norway.
+In this article I outline five of the most common ways I see Americans move to Norway right now.

 1. Find a job